-In the following chapter, I summarise the conclusions of the study and make some recommendations in terms of the CCMM.
+In the following chapter, I summarise the study's conclusions and make some recommendations regarding the CCMM.

-SUMMARY OF FINDINGS, CONCLUSIONS AND RECOMMENDATIONS
+CHAPTER 6 SUMMARY OF FINDINGS, CONCLUSIONS AND RECOMMENDATIONS

 This chapter presents the findings to identify shortcomings and recommend how beginner teachers and HODs can utilise the co-constructed mentoring model (discussed in Chapter 5).
 The chapter also provides an overview of the main conclusions derived from the data analysis.
 Furthermore, the discussion of the findings serves as a logical foundation for a conclusion and recommendations.
 I conclude this chapter by suggesting additional research.